 A couple of weeks ago I was in London to see The Ruling Class at the Trafalgar Transformed.
 Amazing performance.
 I loved every bit of it.

 Then my turn came.
-I said him he was superb in the play.
-I said him I saw him two years ago in Macbeth and I thought I’ve seen it all but no. He surprises us every time.
+I told him he was superb in the play and that I saw him two years ago in Macbeth and that I thought I’ve seen it all but no. He surprises us every time.
 (Did I tell you I am a HUGE fan?).